apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 <p>
 First we run <a href="https://github.com/zrlio/crail-spark-terasort">terasort</a>
 on our 8+1 machine cluster (see above).
-We sort 200GB, i.e. each nodes gets 25GB of data (assuming equal distribution).
+We sort 200GB, i.e. each nodes gets 25GB of data (equal distribution).
 To get the best possible configuration for all setups we brute-force the configuration space for each of them.
 All configuration use 8 executors with 12 cores each.
 Note that in a typical Spark run more CPU cores than assigned are engaged because of